 Leaving the military and rejoining the civilian world is often achieved with help from the GI Bill.
 While some veterans may use the GI Bill to obtain a college degree, its use is not limited to traditional college settings.
 In fact, the GI Bill can often open doors to successful and satisfying careers, like welding.
-These careers can be achieved through training at Tulsa Welding School.
+These careers can be achieved through vocational training at Tulsa Welding School.

 Uncovering Financial Aid for Training

-According to the U.S. Department of Veteran Affairs, veterans can use the GI Bill and other military scholarships to attend paid training at a vocational school.
+According to the U.S. Department of Veteran Affairs, veterans can use the GI Bill and other military scholarships to attend paid training at a trade school.
 Depending on the time spent on training, the amount of the scholarships and awards given can vary.
 Payments are established prior to the month needed, making financial aid available before it is due.

 In addition to using the GI Bill to gain vital training in an exciting career like welding, former military members may find help in attending vocational schools like Tulsa Welding School by seeking military scholarships.
 Military scholarships offer financial aid for both current and former military members and can be a great way to obtain money for further education and career training.
 Uncovering available military scholarships can be as easy as searching the web for legitimate opportunities and applying.